 During 2020, members of our board of directors did not receive any retainer fees or other cash or equity-based compensation for their services as a director or otherwise from the Company, other than reimbursements for out-of-pocket expenses incurred in connection with rendering such services.
-In connection with this offering, we engaged Pearl Meyer & Partners, LLC, an independent compensation consultant, to assist in developing the following post-offering non-employee director compensation program:
+In connection with the offering, we engaged Pearl Meyer & Partners, LLC, an independent compensation consultant, to assist with the evaluation of our post-offering non-employee director compensation program.